Merene-Bright/NLP-using-Python/README.md

 Challenge 12 (NLP with Keras-TF2)
 This is an extension to Challenge 11 to improve the results further through Hyper-parameter optimization.
 Use KerasClassifier (to use k-fold cross validation etc.) and RandomizedSearchCV (to find the best combination of Hyper-parameters) and fine tune the model.

+Challenge 13 (NLP with Keras-TF2) - #Try to predict spam emails using RNNs (LSTM) in Keras